Availity/availity-react/packages/pagination/README.md

 - **`items`**: Array or Function, required.
 If Array, defaults `totalCount` to length of array, and pages values are sliced from the Array.
 If a function, will call it with the current page as an argument and expected to return an array of items.
 - **`itemsPerPage`**: number. default `10`.
 The total amount of items to render at a time. ( After all the filtering )
 - **`onPageChange`**: function. optional.
 When the user changes the page, this will be called after the new page has been set.
+- **`watchList`**: Array. optional.
+Array of data points you want pagination to re-render if changed.
+This is helpful for when the function is passed in the `items` prop and you want to force call the pagination update.

 #### Example usage